stevenocchipinti/blog/src/content/travel/2012-japan/2013-01-04-day-08-temples-shops-and-swimming.md

 ---
-title: Day 8 - Temples, shops and swimming
+title: Day 8
+subtitle: Temples, shops and swimming
 description: Today was a bit of an unplanned day where the group kind of split up and went their own ways.
 We had a bit of a sleep in, which was definite...
 pubDate: "Jan 04 2013"
 source: https://japan2013.stevenocchipinti.com/2013/01/day-8-temples-shops-and-swimming.html